jerryy19/SkillSnake/README.md

 Libraries used: JavaFX(eclipse(fx))

 Credits :
 I do not own the images used in this game.
-Credits due to the owners of the images.
+Credits to the owners of the images.
 Regarding copyright issues please submit the issue on this repository.